 Enjoying a bottle of wine with dinner?
 Remove the cork carefully.
 Creative crafters have found dozens of ways to reuse corks.
 Save up a hundred or so (that shouldn’t take too long, right?) and sell them as a lot.

 Remember, buyers prefer natural cork, not the synthetic version.
-Two hundred corks recently sold for a toast-worthy $21.99 on Ebay.
+I’ve seen 200 corks sold for a toast-worthy $21.99 on eBay.

 7. Empty ink cartridges